 After she filed bankruptcy and cleared most of her debts, the sheriffs knocked on her door.

 She was being sued.
-By who?

 A $30 thousand loan she borrowed from Chase Bank’s Education One Loan program while in community college.